Students under our day care programme

 was born in 1989 in the nearby village into a family with three older brothers.
 She was unwanted and her mother had tried to abort her.
 When she first came to the “Old Playground” she was about three and a half years old and was not able to walk because of severe undernourishment.
 She was weak and constantly ill.
 Over the years she has needed a lot of healthcare for all kinds of diseases including tuberculosis.
 Since 2003 we were able to offer day care and lunch which helped to stabilize her health.
 Nagammal was our first child with a hearing impairment.
 At that time, we had no experience with hearing aids and speech therapy.
 It was a long process until Nagammal finally received her first hearing aids when she was around five years old.
 For the testing and purchasing, we had to go to Chennai which was at that time a 4-5 hour drive on terrible roads.
 Nagammal is cognitively fine but is very shy.
 She has profited most from our program over the years.
 Selvi taught her reading and writing at Deepam, but she is not able to talk properly because she got her hearing aids too late and had no family support.
 We have taught Nagammal various handicrafts such as embroidery, greeting card design and candle-making.
 Nagammal has become much more confident and is a great help with the smaller children.
 Nagammal feels safe at Deepam and is well respected.
 We have an agreement with her parents that Nagammal can stay at Deepam for continuous health-care and as a helper.
 She has her own savings account where we put a monthly contribution for her future needs.

 Akash was born in 2002.
 He had epileptic fits immediately after he was born and needs to take continuous medication.
 Akash has a learning disability and behavioural disorder with autistic features.
 He comes from a poor family with parents who have not received formal education.
-His father is struggles with alcohol addiction and, as a result, is not able to help much with raising his children, so Akash’s mother works to sustain the family.
+His father struggled with alcohol addiction and died through suicide a few years ago.
+His mother has always had to care for the children and sustain the family.
 We have known Akash since he was about two years old when he first came as an outpatient to Angelika for occupational therapy.
 Unfortunately, it was not possible to work with him continuously.
 Akash often had severe epileptic attacks and also became very sick with recurrent fevers and it took months to find out that he had a specific type of tuberculosis infection.
 For nine months he was under strong medical treatment.
 To ensure that others did not contract tuberculosis, he could not come to Deepam during this period.
 Meanwhile his mother found it more and more difficult to manage her son.
 She wanted to admit Akash into a boarding school, but he was refused because of his challenging behaviour.
 Therefore our team decided to try out taking Akash into our day-care program.
 This was a real challenge in the beginning as Akash needed one person to constantly watch him.
 He refused eye contact, was not toilet trained, was beating and provoking other children, disturbing and not participating in activities.
 Slowly his social behaviour improved and in individual sessions we focused on simple tasks to enable him to cooperate and concentrate.
 He has since made astonishing progress and is participating politely and enthusiastically in all the activities.

 Dharani’s father died in 2004 of HIV and her mother was left with four adolescents.
 Dharani has two older sisters and one younger brother.
 They were living in a one room house made out of mud with a thatched roof which was leaking badly and was temporarily covered with a plastic sheet.
 In the tropics there are long periods without rain but the monsoon rains are extremely heavy.
 In 2011 we were able to help Dharani and her family, with funds from Deepam, to create a solid house.